-Description: Geometry focuses on the study of angles, parallel lines, triangles and other types of polygons, congruence, similarity, circles, various types of solid figures, area and volume, coordinate geometry.
+Description: Geometry is the study of angles, parallel lines, basic trigonometry, and the congruence, area and volume of polygons (especially triangles).
 It includes the reinforcement and application of topics studied in Algebra I. Emphasis is placed on critical thinking, logic, and two-column proofs.
-This is the same class as Geometry with additional supports built in.
+A streamlined version of Geometry with additional support focusing on the essentials.